 The company's stock currently trades on the OTCMarkets OTC Pink Current tier of the market.
 The company's shares are DTC eligible.
 On May 12, 2015 the company made an application for a tier change to the OTCQX (common) tier.
 When the company's common stock fell in price beneath the \$.10 threshold, and when our sponsoring broker shuttered his operation, our application went into hiatus.
 Subsequently, we have been in contact with OTCMarkets and we plan to revive our application after we complete an M&A transaction.
 To that end we have agreed to work with an M&A partner, a current SEC filer with a large shareholder base.
 We have executed a Preliminary Agreement and are in the final stages of completing a Definitive Agreement.
-We anticipate closing this transaction during second quarter 2017.
+We anticipate closing this transaction late in the second quarter 2017.
+Subsequently, the company received direct communication from OTCMarkets concerning a new uplist program offered, beginning May 18, 2017, whereby the company might uplist within the OTCMarkets tiers as a Current Alternative reporting company and filer.
+Regardless of which of these uplist paths the company's Board of Directors decides regarding the OTCMarkets programs, we plan to continue working through the M&A plan now in progress.